 This course is designed to help you learn how to apply the econometric techniques you have learned in the econometrics sequence.
-We will focus on how to get (or try to get) causal estimates.
+This course is meant to be complementary to the course taught by Professor Clark.
+So, I can't guarantee there will be no overlap, but I will spend less time on the basics of experiments/IV/RD, and more time on extensions of these topics.
+I will also cover data issues and distributional estimators in some detail along with marching and propensity scores, local regressions, and inference issues.
+I will focus on how to get (or try to get) causal estimates.
 There will be a particular focus on techniques used in public economics, health, micro-development, and labor economics but I hope the material will be useful to any applied researcher.
 Many of the examples however will come from the above disciplines.
 I hope this class will help you become a critical consumer of the empirical work in existing literature and will teach you about techniques that can be applied to your own original research.